 Youth who have aged out of foster care have a variety of struggles and needs.
-The Compass Point Drop-In Center, opening Winter 2020, will face these issues head on and provide much needed resources to every transitional aged youth (TAY) in the surrounding communities.
+The Compass Point Drop-In Center, opening Spring 2020, will face these issues head-on and provide much-needed resources to every transitional aged youth (TAY) in the surrounding communities.

 1. A trauma-informed team designed to support TAY in learning independent living skills.

 Many children in foster care move homes an average of 6 times before aging out of the foster care system.
 Throughout these moves more is lost than just their neighborhoods and belongings.
 They also lose out on learning the basic skills necessary to navigate through society.
 Skills like budgeting, etiquette, filing out a tax form, applying for insurance, and more.
 The staff on-site will help every TAY learn the skills they need to become self-sufficient.

 2. Service providers from WIC, ILP, LAHSA, and more.